-If you are not doing the necessary work to improve employee experience in your company, you are falling behind.
+If you are not doing the necessary work to improve the employee experience framework in your company, you are falling behind in competition as well as in your human capital management.
 Not providing your employees with a satisfying experience means diving into an ocean where employee turnover is your worst enemy.

 Not providing your staff with a satisfying experience will have a negative impact on your company's resources and finances due to: